pachyderm/pachyderm/examples/joins/README.md

 pachctl             1.12.0
 pachd               1.12.0
 ```
+Ideally, have your pachctl and pachd versions match.
+At a minimum, you should always use the same major & minor versions of your pachctl and pachd.
 ## 2. Data structure and naming convention
 We have derived our examples from simplified retail use cases:
 - Purchases and Returns are made in given Stores.